alex-karpenko/git-events-runner/ROADMAP.md

 ## In work

-- fix/trigger: round last run time in status to avoid kube api overloading
-- refactor: improve logging, make it more formal and short, with just relevant info only
-- doc: make documentation site versioned.
+- triggers: graceful shutdown with waiting for task completion.
+- jobs: reschedule jobs if config was changed (config changes broadcasting?)
-- chart: update to specify container registry and use docker.io by default
+- chart: update to specify container registry and use docker.io by default.

 ## Next release

-- controller: tracing
 - controller: metrics

 ## Wishes